MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-16-Office-Personnel-Management-Federal-Employees-Health-Benefits-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-1609-Contractor-Qualifications/subpart-1609.4-Debarment-Suspension-Ineligibility/section-1609.471.md

 (f) The certification in this section is a material representation of fact upon which reliance is placed by the Contracting Officer.
 If it is later determined that the Carrier knowingly rendered an erroneous certification, in addition to other remedies available to the Government, the Contracting Officer may terminate the contract for default.

-Carrier Name:Name of Chief Executive OfficerDate signed:(End of certificate)
+Carrier Name: Name of Chief Executive OfficerDate signed:(End of certificate)